 • Like dolphins, elephants can easily communicate with each other using low-frequency signals and noises that the human ear cannot recognize.

-• An elephant's heart can weigh up to 30 kg, but because it's so big, it only beats about 30 times per minute.
+• An elephant's heart can weigh up to 30 kg, but because it is so large it only beats about 30 beats per minute.

-• September 22 is the official day for the protection of elephants.
+• September 22 is the official elephant protection day.

-• As a rule, elephants live no more than 70 years, although among them there are centenarians.
+• As a rule, elephants live no more than 70 years, although there are also centenarians among them.

-• Elephants carry their young for 22 months, which is the longest gestation of any land creature.
+• Elephants carry their young for 22 months, the longest gestation of any land creature.

 • Elephants cannot jump or run fast, but they are excellent swimmers and feel good in the water.

-• The largest elephant in history is an elephant named Jumbo, who was born in 1861 and died after a collision with a train.
-At the time of his death, he was 24 years old, and he was 4 meters in height.
+• The largest elephant in history is considered to be an elephant named Jumbo, who was born in 1861 and died after a collision with a train.
+At the time of his death he was 24 years old and 4 meters tall.

-• In total, there are 2 types of elephants - Asian and African.
-Although, of course, each species has several more subspecies (African bush elephant or, for example, Asian bush elephant, etc.)
+• There are 2 types of elephants - Asian and African.
+Although, of course, each species has several more subspecies (African savannah elephant or, for example, Asian bush elephant, etc.)

-• As a rule, herds of elephants consist mainly of relatives and can number hundreds, and sometimes thousands of individuals.
+• As a rule, elephant herds consist mainly of relatives and can number hundreds and sometimes thousands of individuals.

-• Elephants are highly developed and intelligent animals.
-They tend to help each other in any situation, take care when someone gets sick.
+• Elephants are very developed and intelligent animals.
+They tend to help each other in any situation, to take care when someone gets sick.
 They also tend to rejoice and generally experience emotions, and even feel sad when someone from their herd dies.

-• At the beginning of the 20th century, there were two public executions of elephants.
+• At the beginning of the 20th century, two public executions of elephants were carried out.
 In 1903, Topsy the elephant was electrocuted for trampling 3 people.
 13 years later, another elephant named Big Mary was executed for a similar crime.
 They decided to execute her by hanging on a crane.

-• Another very remarkable and interesting fact.
-Ivory is not only the naming of elephant tusks.
-In addition to them, this term is called the fangs of a hippopotamus, the fangs of walruses.
+• Another very wonderful and interesting fact.
+Ivory is not just a name for elephant tusks.
+In addition to them, this term refers to hippopotamus tusks and walrus tusks.
 Mammoth tusks and even sperm whale teeth.
 It's all ivory.)

-• If you look at the leg of an elephant with the help of an X-ray, you can see that he walks as if on his fingers, i.e. on tiptoe, and his heel is raised.
-Thus, the entire load goes to the fingers, and this entire massive leg inside practically consists of one fat.
+• If you look at an elephant's foot using an x-ray, you can see that it walks as if on its toes, i.e. on tiptoes and his heel raised.
+Thus, the entire load goes on the fingers, and this entire massive leg inside practically consists of fat alone.

-• Elephants drink an average of 100-200 liters per day, and their trunk can hold up to 8 liters of water.
+• Elephants drink on average 100-200 liters per day, and their trunk can hold up to 8 liters of water.

-• Most of the time the elephant spends eating (about 16 hours).
+• The elephant spends most of its time eating (about 16 hours).

-The largest elephant in the world An elephant is considered the largest animal living on earth - it boasts an excellent memory, it can distinguish simple songs.
-In general, it lends itself well to learning.
-Did you know that there is an elephant that can paint a whole picture using its own trunk?
+The largest elephant in the world The elephant is considered the largest animal living on earth - it boasts an excellent memory and can distinguish simple songs.
+In general, it lends itself well to training.
+Did you know that there is an elephant that can paint an entire picture using its own trunk?

-What is the largest elephant?
-A massive body, huge ears, a long trunk and a couple more tusks, although the latter are not inherent in everyone.
+What is the biggest elephant?
+A massive body, huge ears, a long trunk and a pair of tusks, although the latter are not common to everyone.
 These colossi chose Africa and India as their residence.
-Elephants often take a mud shower - this is how they escape from annoying insects.
-The mud, drying up, forms a crust that, like a shell, protects its thick skin.
+Elephants often take mud showers - this is how they escape from annoying insects.
+The mud, when dried, forms a crust, which, like a shell, protects its thick skin.
 It is officially recorded that the largest elephant weighs 12,000 kg.
-Usually, their weight does not exceed eight thousand kilograms.
+Usually their weight does not exceed eight thousand kilograms.

-In the jewelry industry, there is a great demand for tusks - they are used to make original jewelry that is very popular.
-Poachers during the hunt are not stopped by the fact that elephants are listed in the Red Book.
-In India, elephants are used to facilitate labor - elephants make a good vehicle, especially in difficult places.
-On the African peninsula, such treatment of animals is not practiced.
+There is a great demand for tusks in the jewelry industry - they are used to make original jewelry that is very popular.
+Poachers during the hunt are not stopped by the fact that elephants are included in the Red Book.
+In India, elephants are used to facilitate labor - elephants make good vehicles, especially in difficult places.
+This type of treatment of animals is not practiced on the African peninsula.

-The diet of elephants consists of plants, they can gnaw on the bark of trees.
-They prefer to eat carrots, they are unlikely to resist an apple.
-Elephants have a terrible sweet tooth, and are able to stand indefinitely near the fence of the enclosure in the hope that they will be treated to a sweet treat.
-FROM a large number of sweets, animals not only get fat, but also become addicted to sweets.
+Elephants' diet consists of plants; they can chew tree bark.
+They prefer to eat carrots; they are unlikely to resist an apple.
+Elephants have a terrible sweet tooth, and are able to stand for as long as they like near the fence of the enclosure in the hope that they will be treated to a sweet delicacy.
+FROM a large amount of sweets, animals not only get fat, but also become dependent on sweets.

 Asian elephants

-There are three types of elephants living in Azi - Sri Lankan, Indian, Sumatran.
-Of the Sri Lankan individuals, the most prominent is an elephant 3.5 m high and weighing 5.5 tons.
+There are three known species of elephants living in Azi - Sri Lankan, Indian, Sumatran.
+Of the Sri Lankan individuals, the most prominent is the elephant, 3.5 m high and weighing 5.5 tons.
 He lives on the island after which he is named.
-The Indian elephant is not uncommon; you can meet him in any of the Asian countries.
-It weighs no more than 5 tons.
-The smallest Sumatran - growth is 2.5 m, and weight - three tons.
+The Indian elephant is not uncommon; it can be found in any Asian country.
+Weighs no more than 5 tons.
+The smallest Sumatran is 2.5 m tall and weighs three tons.

 African elephant

 These are the largest animals on the planet.
-In nature, there are two types of African elephants - savanna and forest.
+In nature, there are two types of African elephants - savannah and forest.
 The first of them can weigh up to eight tons and grow up to four meters, the latter are inferior to them in their parameters - no more than five tons and three meters in height.
-These are very friendly animals, fights and quarrels rarely arise between relatives.
-Usually they live in one large herd, take care of the cubs, and do not leave the sick in trouble.
-During mating, due to the increased level of testosterone, elephants can be aggressive, and only during this period can one elephant injure another member of its kind.
-With females, the relationship is tender - after looking at the couple, the elephants move a short distance from the herd and there, far from prying eyes, they indulge in mutual caresses.
+These are very friendly animals; fights and quarrels rarely occur between relatives.
+Usually they live in one large herd, take care of the cubs, and do not abandon the sick in trouble.
+During mating, due to increased testosterone levels, elephants can show aggression, and only during this period can one elephant injure another representative of its genus.
+Relations with females are tender - having looked after a couple, the elephants move a short distance from the herd and there, far from prying eyes, they indulge in mutual caresses.

-Until the baby elephants are five years old, they are under the tireless attention of their mother, upon reaching 15 years old, the elephant becomes an adult.
+Until the baby elephants are five years old, they are under the tireless attention of their mother; upon reaching 15 years old, the elephant becomes an adult.
 In the savannah, young elephants are in danger - lions.
-One largest elephant is able to eat 100 kg of grass - often these good-natured creatures cause the death of shrubs and trees.
-Due to the destruction of green spaces, the shooting of these large animals was allowed.
-The average age of the life of an African giant is 60-70 years.
-Unlike their Indian relatives, African ones are much more difficult to train.
+One of the largest elephants is capable of eating 100 kg of grass - often these good-natured creatures cause the death of bushes and trees.
+Due to the destruction of green spaces, shooting of these large animals was allowed.
+The average life age of an African giant is 60-70 years.
+Unlike their Indian relatives, African dogs are much less amenable to training.

-The world's largest elephant lives at the Safari Zoo in Israel.
-He has reached a very respectable age - he is 32 years old, but continues to grow and is already barely squeezing through the gate leading to the courtyard - to overcome them, the elephant has to squat - the only way he can be on a walk.
-Experts believe that such a kind of exercise only benefits the animal.
+The largest elephant in the world lives in the Safari Zoo, located in Israel.
+He has reached a very respectable age - he is 32 years old, but continues to grow and can hardly squeeze through the gate leading to the yard - in order to overcome it, the elephant has to crouch - this is the only way he can go for a walk.
+Experts believe that this kind of exercise only benefits the animal.
 An elephant named Yossi became the tallest elephant ever to live in captivity.
-Now its height is 3.7 m.
-Its weight is 6 tons, the tail of an elephant is 1 meter, the trunk is 2.5 meters, ears = 1.2 meters.
-According to assumptions, the reasons for growth lie in the genes.
-An important factor is a complete meal.
+Now his height is 3.7 m.
+His weight is 6 tons, the elephant’s tail is 1 meter, the trunk is 2.5 meters, ears = 1.2 meters.
+According to assumptions, the reasons for growth lie in genes.
+An important factor is nutritious food.

-Since ancient times, people have learned to use elephants for heavy work - transporting heavy burdens, people.
-Repeatedly took part in bloody battles.
-But you should not hang an unbearable burden on an elephant - an elephant is not omnipotent and is not able to lift a load that is more than a quarter of its weight.
+Since ancient times, people have learned to use elephants for heavy work - transporting heavy loads and people.
+They repeatedly took part in bloody battles.
+But you should not put an unbearable burden on an elephant - an elephant is not omnipotent and is not capable of lifting a load that is more than a quarter of its weight.

 Ecology

-It is extremely tempting to present the title of the most intriguing animal in the world to one of the highest primates.
-Chimpanzees have much more in common with us, and if nature gave them another chromosome, they could give up bananas and pick up cubes.
+It is extremely tempting to give the title of the world's most intriguing animal to one of the great apes.
+Chimpanzees have much more in common with us, and if nature gave them one more chromosome, they could give up bananas and pick up cubes.

-But below, we'll take a look at species that are a bit harder to humanize (but hardly impossible, given Dumbo's incredible mid-air twist).
+But below we'll look at species that are a little more difficult to humanize (but hardly impossible, given Dumbo's incredible mid-air turn).
 The elephant is the largest land animal on our planet.
-The most massive elephant in the history of mankind weighed 26,000 pounds.
-The list below presents the lives and strange deaths of the most famous elephants that have walked the earth.
+The most massive elephant in human history weighed 26,000 pounds.
+The list below highlights the lives and strange deaths of some of the most famous elephants to walk the earth.

 10. Abul Abbas

-In 797, Haroun al-Rashid, Caliph of Baghdad, presented Charlemagne, King of the Franks and Roman Emperor with a watch inside which a bird was constructed that chirped after every passing hour.
+In 797, Harun al-Rashid, the Caliph of Baghdad, gave Charlemagne, the King of the Franks and the Roman Emperor a clock inside which was constructed of a bird that chirped after each passing hour.
 He also gave him an Asian elephant.
-Although it must be assumed that Charlemagne was fascinated by the cuckoo clock, the thick-skinned animal apparently made no less impression on him.
+While one must assume that Charlemagne was fascinated by the cuckoo clock, the pachyderm was apparently just as impressed.

-Unfortunately, very little reliable information about Charlemagne has been preserved in history, and the situation is the same with references to Abul Abbas.
+Unfortunately, very little reliable information about Charlemagne has been preserved in history, and the same is true with references to Abul Abbas.
 It is known, for example, that the elephant was used in the battle against the Danes.
-In 810, when the elephant was over forty years old, he died of pneumonia, which he caught during one of his frequent baths in the Rhine.
-Naturally, exotic animal veterinarians were a rarity at the time.
+In 810, when the elephant was over forty years old, he died of pneumonia, which he contracted during one of his frequent baths in the Rhine.
+Naturally, exotic animal veterinarians were a rarity at that time.

 9. Old Bat

-On April 13, 1796, the second elephant in the life of the mainland arrived in America on a private armed ship.
-Oddly enough, but the entry about the border crossing by an elephant was made in the usual logbook by a certain Nathaniel Hawthorne (Nathaniel Hathorne).
+On April 13, 1796, the second elephant in the life of the continent arrived in America on a private armed ship.
+Oddly enough, an entry about an elephant crossing the border was made in a regular logbook by a certain Nathaniel Hathorne.
 The elephant, named Old Bat, was put on public display in the early 1800s.

-Some time later, a farmer named Hachaliah Bailey purchased it for use on his farm.
-But he soon realized that he could earn much more money if he traveled with an elephant around the country than forcing him to pull a plow on a farm.
+After some time, it was purchased by a farmer named Hachaliah Bailey for use on his farm.
+But he soon realized that he could earn much more money by traveling with an elephant around the country than by having it pull a plow on a farm.
 He organized a traveling menagerie and made the main bet on the elephant.

-Admission to the show for a single family cost one coin or two gallons of rum.
-Bailey claims that Old Bat was killed on a tour on July 24, 1816, by a farmer who considered it sinful for the poor to squander their limited funds on such trifles as the circus.
+Admission to the show for one family cost one coin or two gallons of rum.
+Bailey states that Old Beth was killed on July 24, 1816, during one of his tours by a farmer who believed it was sinful for the poor to waste their limited funds on such trifles as the circus.

 8-7.
 Castor and Pollux

-Paris, despite its deep cultural heritage, has faced a huge amount of unrest over the years, moreover, 1870 was one of the darkest periods in the history of the city.
+Paris, despite its deep cultural heritage, has faced a great deal of unrest over the years, in fact, 1870 was one of the darkest periods in the city's history.
 German troops then surrounded the capital of France, Paris was blocked and besieged.

-Since the French had no outside access to food supplies, they began to eat all the animals that were at hand.
+Since the French were denied outside access to food supplies, they began to subsist on whatever animals were at hand.
 Their menu included dogs in tomato sauce and cats with mushrooms.
-Then they got to the animals in the zoo.
+Next they got to the animals in the zoo.
 Castor and Pollux, two elephants, were among the first.
 Named after the twins, they were sold to local executioners.

-Wealthy English politician and writer Henry Du Pre Labouchere tasted the "delicacy" and commented as follows: "Yesterday I ate part of Pollux.
-Pollux and his brother Castor are two elephants who were killed. fatty meat, I do not recommend to English families to eat it while it is possible to eat beef or mutton.
+The wealthy English politician and writer Henry Du Pre Labouchere tried the “delicacy” and commented on what he ate as follows: “Yesterday I dined on part of Pollux.
+Pollux and his brother Castor are two elephants that were killed.
+It was tough and very fatty meat, I do not recommend that English families eat it while they can eat beef or lamb."

 6. Jumbo

-Perhaps the most famous elephant that ever lived was Jumbo, a huge African member of its genus, caught in Ethiopia in 1869.
-He spent several years at the London Zoo, but was eventually sold in 1882 to the showman Barnum for $10,000.
+Perhaps the most famous elephant to ever exist was Jumbo, a huge African specimen captured in Ethiopia in 1869.
+He spent several years at the London Zoo, but was eventually sold to showman Barnum in 1882 for $10,000.

-Jumbo, whose name has become the most common synonym for the word "big", got his nickname from the Swahili word "Jambo" (meaning "hello") or "Jumbo" ("chief").
-He was in fact exceptionally huge, at least 12 feet tall.
+Jumbo, whose name later became the most common synonym for "big", got his nickname from the Swahili word "Jambo" (meaning "hello") or "Jumbo" ("chief").
+He was in fact exceptionally huge, standing at least 12 feet tall.

 On September 15, 1885, the circus intended to travel to Ontario, Canada.
-Jumbo and a little elephant named Tom Thumb were heading to their pen when suddenly an unexpected train began to call into the station.
-The baby elephant "caught" a glancing blow and broke his leg, while Jumbo suffered much more, his skull was crushed.
-In the last moments of the elephant's life, its trainer knelt down and cried like a child, holding Jumbo's trunk in his hands.
+Jumbo and a little elephant named Tom Thumb were heading to their paddock when suddenly an unexpected train began to pull into the station.
+The baby elephant “caught” a glancing blow and broke his leg, but Jumbo suffered much more severely, his skull was crushed.
+In the last moments of the elephant's life, his trainer knelt down and cried like a child, holding Jumbo's trunk in his hands.

-After his death, it was found that the stomach of the beloved elephant was simply littered with coins, keys, various rivets and even whistles.
-His skeleton was donated to the Natural History Museum in New York and his heart was sold to Cornell University.
-For several years after his death, Barnum carried his effigy with him on tour.
-In 1889, he finally decided to finally say goodbye to Jumbo and presented his effigy to Tufts University, whose mascot he later became.
+After his death, it was found that the stomach of everyone’s favorite elephant was simply littered with coins, keys, various rivets and even whistles.
+His skeleton was donated to the Museum of Natural History in New York, and his heart was sold to Cornell University.
+For several years after his death, Barnum took his effigy with him on tour.
+In 1889, he finally decided to say goodbye to Jumbo and donated his stuffed animal to Tufts University, of which he later became the mascot.

 5. Topsy

-Any exploration of Coney Island in Brooklyn must include the sad story of Topsy, who had to face the self-serving wizard Thomas Edison.
-Topsy was a form of entertainment at the Forepaugh Circus and was often heavily bullied.
-There is a case when they tried to feed her with a lit cigarette.
-Topsy was later sentenced to death in the most murderous way.
+Any exploration of Brooklyn's Coney Island must include the sad tale of Topsy's encounter with the self-serving wizard Thomas Edison.
+Topsy was an attraction at the Forepaugh Circus and was often severely bullied.
+There is a known case when they tried to feed her with a lit cigarette.
+Topsy was later sentenced to death in the most murderous manner possible.

-The great inventor Thomas Edison tried all his life to prove that his DC model was more efficient and safer than the AC model.
-Edison, being a shrewd if somewhat ruthless businessman, decided that the best way to debunk AC technology was to demonstrate how electricity works on a defenseless animal.
+The great inventor Thomas Edison spent his entire life trying to prove that his direct current model was more efficient and safer than the alternating current model.
+Edison, being a shrewd if somewhat ruthless businessman, decided that the best way to debunk alternating current technology was to demonstrate how electricity worked on a defenseless animal.

-Surely if he could show the American public that alternating current was enough to kill such a huge beast, no sane person would risk their family's safety to use it.
+Surely, if he could show the American public that alternating current was sufficient to kill such a huge beast, no reasonable person would risk the safety of his family to use it.

-Shortly before the "presentation" he began working with Topsy, feeding her a carrot with the addition of 460 grams of potassium cyanide.
+Shortly before the "performance" he began working with Topsy, feeding her carrots with the addition of 460 grams of potassium cyanide.
 They then tied metal discs to her legs and hit her with 6,600 volts of force.
-About 1500 people watched this spectacle, Topsy died in a matter of seconds.
-Edison ultimately lost the "electric war", however, the case of Topsy brought him unprecedented popularity, because the film with the record of the animal's death was shown in cinemas around the world for a long time.
+About 1,500 people watched this spectacle, and Topsy died within seconds.
+Edison ultimately lost the “electric war,” however, the incident with Topsy brought him unprecedented popularity, because the film recording the death of the animal was shown in cinemas around the world for a long time.

 4. Maria

 Maria was a five-ton Asian elephant who competed in the Sparks World Famous circus show.
-Her death overtook her in the person of Walter Eldridge, a new circus corpse worker, in September 1916.
-When he first approached her, she picked him up with her trunk and banged her head against the wall several times, crushing him completely.
+Her death came in the person of Walter Eldridge, a new employee of the circus company, in September 1916.
+When he first approached her, she picked him up with her trunk and slammed his head against the wall several times, crushing him completely.
 Seeking justice, the local blacksmith decided that Maria should pay for what she had done.

 However, if you have a big gun and a big target, shooting an elephant is a pretty bad idea.
-A few dozen bullets fired by him at Maria did little to no harm to her, then he decided that she should be hanged.
-A crowd of 2,500 people, many of whom were children, gathered to watch the seemingly never-before-seen spectacle.
-A noose chain and an industrial crane wagon lifted her up, but someone forgot to free her ankles from the chains, it was a terrible moment when the elephant hung in agony.
+The several dozen bullets he fired at Maria did practically no harm to her, then he decided that she should be hanged.
+A crowd of 2,500 people, many of them children, gathered to watch the seemingly unprecedented spectacle.
+The chain looped and the industrial crane car lifted her up, but someone forgot to release her ankles from the chains, it was a terrible moment as the elephant hung in agony.

-Eyewitnesses speak of hearing tendons tearing at her ankles.
-The chain around her neck gave way, she collapsed to the ground and broke her hips.
+Witnesses say they could hear the tendons in her ankles tearing.
+The chain on her neck could not stand it, she fell to the ground and broke her hips.
 The next attempt was more successful.
-The photographs of Mary hanging in the air have survived decades, and although looking at them today you might think that they are Photoshop, in fact, they are quite real.
+Photos of Mary suspended in the air have survived decades, and although looking at them today you might think they were Photoshopped, in fact, they are quite real.

 3. Black Diamond

-A huge Indian elephant, weighing about 18 tons, belonged to the Al G. Barnes circus.
-He was very naughty, so he was kept chained to the elephant to calm down during the show to the public.
-October 12, 1929 in Texas, he once again decided to "show character" by injuring his former trainer and killing a woman.
+The huge Indian elephant, weighing about 18 tons, belonged to the Al G. Barnes circus.
+He was very naughty, so he was kept chained to the elephant to calm him down while being shown to the public.
+On October 12, 1929, in Texas, he once again decided to “show character” by wounding his former trainer and killing a woman.

 When they finally managed to calm him down, the circus decided that he was too dangerous to take part in the show in the future.
 At first they tried to poison him, however, the elephant turned out to be overly perceptive.
 Black Diamond was shot by Hans Nagel, a zoo guard, but at least 60 bullets had to be fired at him before he collapsed to the ground.